< Go to Jogging Strollers

 Both of the Schwinns have fairly smooth "plastic" feeling fabric that snagged easily for us in our snag tests.
 While this kind of fabric might be easier to wipe down should things spill on them, it is probably not the nicest to sit on.

 The fit and finish of the stroller are similar to the Baby Trend Expedition, but not as tight and well fitted.
 In fact, the two look similar enough to have been made in the same factory.
 The canopy is not as nice and tight and the frame seems pretty loose.
-All of the fasteners are exposed as opposed to nicely hidden like other strollers which makes the overall look not as nice and the potential to snag on things higher.
+All of the fasteners are exposed as opposed to nicely hidden like other strollers which make the overall look not as nice and the potential to snag on things higher.
 The fold is the same as our last review on jogging products previous version of the Baby Trend Expedition fold.
 We aren't fans of the fold on the Arrow or the old Expedition and we hope to see a design change in the future.

-The Arrow is the second largest size in cubic inches out of all the products we looked at with only the Thule Cougar 2 coming in larger, something that should not be a surprise given that it is a double size stroller.
+The Arrow is the second largest size in cubic inches out of all the products we looked at with only the Thule Cross 2 coming in larger, something that should not be a surprise given that it is a double size stroller.
 This means it might have trouble fitting in some trunk spaces without removing the wheels.
-However, on the up side this stroller is the second lightest out of 12 strollers with only the Thule Glide coming in at a lighter weight.
+However, on the upside, this stroller is the second lightest out of 12 strollers with only the Thule Glide coming in at a lighter weight.
 This means you will have an easier time lifting it or lugging it around, but you are likely going to need to take the front wheel off to put it in the trunk without struggling.

 Ease of Setup